NVIDIA/aistore/docs/overview.md

 where `G` (above) denotes a `hostname:port` address of any AIS gateway (for developers it'll often be `localhost:8080`).
 Needless to say, the "exporting" must be done only once.

-One salient feature of AIS CLI is its Bash style **auto-completions** that allow users to easily navigate supported operations and options by simply pressing TAB key.
+One salient feature of AIS CLI is its Bash style **auto-completions** that allow users to easily navigate supported operations and options by simply pressing the TAB key.
 For instance, when you type:

  ```sh
  $ ais s[TAB-TAB]